develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 This aggregation mechanism allows quite complex data transformations.

-This is a concept that SQL databases don't know and it makes the MongoDB a very powerful tool.
+This is a concept that SQL databases don't know and it makes MongoDB a very powerful tool.

 ## How about big data?